InfamousMusicify/MOTD/README.md

 __This Datapack Contains Explicit Content such as cussing and vulgarity.__
 If you do not wish to see such things, Check out the ___PG Edition___.
 It has 1000 Family Friendly Messages.

+*"This idea is not intended for use by small children."*

 __If you are under the age of consent please ask your parents for permission before using the Full Edition pack!__
 ~~~
 Commands: